Saint Laurent Boulevard

 Saint Laurent Boulevard, also known as Saint Lawrence Boulevard (officially in boulevard Saint-Laurent), is a major street in Montreal, Quebec, Canada.
-A commercial artery and cultural heritage site, the street runs north–south through the near-centre of city and is nicknamed The Main (La Main), which is the abbreviation for "Main Street".
+A commercial artery and cultural heritage site, the street runs north west–south east through the near-centre of city and is nicknamed The Main (La Main), which is the abbreviation for "Main Street".

 The Main

 Beginning at De la Commune Street at the edge of the Saint Lawrence River, it transects the Island of Montreal, passing through the boroughs of Ville-Marie, Le Plateau-Mont-Royal, Rosemont—La Petite-Patrie, Villeray–Saint-Michel–Parc-Extension, and Ahuntsic-Cartierville to Rue Somerville at the edge of the Rivière des Prairies – a total length of about 11.25 km (7 miles).

 Saint Laurent Boulevard's cardinal direction, on a pseudo north–south axis strongly deported to the west, and aligned with the summer solstice's setting sun, was outlined by the Sulpicians towards the end of the 17th century.
 The first post-colonial landowners of the island, then preoccupied to develop a genuine urban cadastre on the Coteau Saint-Louis, built a small street, which they named Saint-Lambert, perpendicularly to Notre-Dame Street.
 Saint-Lambert Street is clearly identified on a plan drawn by François Dollier de Casson in 1672.
 In the early 18th century, when the lords of Montreal decided to develop agricultural land further north on the island, they prolonged this little street to build a King's Way exactly along the same axis and named it Chemin Saint-Laurent.

 Chemin Saint-Laurent became a boulevard in 1905 and is often referred to as The Main.
 It serves as the city's physical division of east and west (in Montreal parlance; in reality east is more like north-northeast and west is south-southwest).
 Street numbers begin at Saint Lawrence and continue outward, with street names being suffixed by Ouest (West) or Est (East), depending on their orientation.

 The boulevard traditionally divides Montreal by language, ethnicity, and class.
 Saint Laurent Boulevard was for generations the symbolic dividing line for the city, with the predominantly English-speaking population to the west, French-speaking population to the east, and immigrant communities in between along the Main and Park Avenue.
 The Main runs through many of Montreal's ethnic communities, a first stop for immigrant communities for over 100 years — initially Jewish, Chinese and Italian, and later Portuguese, Greek, Arab, Haitian and others.